josephchigiz/alx_capstone_project/README.md

 ___
 # Acknowledgement🙏🏽
-It has been a privilege to be part of this program with amazing peers and wonderful mentor.
-Thank you Cole, thank you Obed, thank you ALX. 🥂🎓
+It has been a privilege to be part of this program with amazing peers and wonderful mentors.
+Thank you Cole, thank you Obed, thank you <a href="https://www.alxafrica.com/" title="ALX Website">ALX</a>. 🥂🎓